How to treat purulent inflammation of the skin? Purulent inflammation on the skin Localization of diffuse purulent inflammation

 • active vitamin therapy;

-• prescribing a diet that will reduce the likelihood of relapse;
+• prescribing a diet that will reduce the likelihood of relapses;

-In adults, as in children, conservative treatment is preferred.
-It is possible to use antibiotics not only local, but also systemic in order to achieve the best therapeutic effects.
-Symptomatic therapy is also carried out, aimed at eliminating the signs of the disease that cause inconvenience to the patient (anesthesia, dressings, elimination of symptoms of intoxication in an extensive process, etc.).
+In adults, as in children, preference is given conservative treatment.
+It is possible to use antibiotics not only local, but also systemic action to achieve the best therapeutic effects.
+Symptomatic therapy is also carried out, aimed at eliminating signs of the disease that cause inconvenience to the patient (pain relief, dressings, eliminating symptoms of intoxication during an extensive process, etc.).

-If the area of inflamed skin is very large, and pus cannot be removed using conservative methods, surgical intervention is used.
+If the area of inflamed skin is very large and the pus cannot be removed with conservative methods, use surgery.

 Prevention

-Since purulent inflammation of the skin and subcutaneous tissue often has an infectious nature, it is recommended to prevent pathology:
+Since purulent inflammation of the skin and subcutaneous tissue is often infectious in nature, to prevent pathology it is recommended:

 • promptly treat all skin lesions;

-• engage in the treatment of chronic diseases that can provoke skin damage with the subsequent development of an infectious process;
+• treat chronic diseases that can cause skin damage with the subsequent development of an infectious process;

 • observe the rules of hygiene;